 Going through and finding the best Paramount Plus shows and movies may have taken a bit of time and effort, but it's also given us a huge sense of nostalgia.
 The new version of CBS All Access is loaded to the gills with some of our favorite shows from Nickelodeon, Comedy Central and MTV.

 The list of shows, though, just got slightly smaller, as 21 Paramount Plus shows just disappeared.
 And since Showtime is now inside of Paramount Plus (currently available as the Paramount Plus with Showtime bundle) we're going to start including its movies shows in this list, in their own sections.

 Oh, and its movie selection isn't that bad either, packing a bunch of classics.
 The annoying thing is that it takes a while to actually find a lot of these titles.
 The A-Z page for movies is full of stand-up comedy specials, making it harder to find the best films on Paramount Plus.
 And we have two new arrivals in Paramount Plus' movies section that we recommend.

 The best Paramount Plus shows

 Three seasons in, and Evil is one of the (if not the actual overall), best Paramount Plus shows.
 Critically acclaimed for three seasons, this supernatural mystery series almost looks like a modern-day X-Files.
 It all begins as David (Mike Colter) hires Kristen (Katja Herbers), a forensic psychologist, as he's trying to identify instances of demonic possession.
 She doesn't believe, he's studying to be a Catholic priest, and they're joined by Ben (Aasif Mandvi), who is always finding scientific explanations.
-The big difference between Evil and The X-Files is that the former isn't afraid to be a bit campier and weirder. – Henry T. Casey
+The big difference between Evil and The X-Files is that the former isn't afraid to be a bit campier and weirder. – HTC

 Avatar: The Last Airbender